 In those instances, students participating in a Capstone Design Course may commercialize, license or otherwise assign their intellectual property to a third party (Conveyance of Rights), including to the company mentoring the student group on a project based on that company’s information (Mentoring Company) without seeking a license or release from GTRC.
 At the sole discretion of the Student(s), any Conveyance of Rights may or may not be for monetary consideration.

 A Company may request students to enter into a confidentiality agreement in order for the Company to participate and provide a project to the Students.
 In certain circumstances, this may be a reasonable request by the Company.
 However, please be aware that the Capstone Design Expo is open to the public and that project information must be shared with other Students and professors in the Course to meet the Course requirement.

 In rare circumstances, a Company’s proprietary information must be shared with Georgia Tech, such as with the faculty coordinators and/or Project Team’s faculty mentor.
 In such cases, a confidentiality agreement with the Georgia Institute of Technology (GIT) may also be required.
-The Georgia Tech one way NDA is available here.
-Companies needing to execute a confidentiality agreement with GIT should contact the Director of Design & Innovation at least two weeks prior to start of the semester to have the form routed through GIT legal.
+Companies needing to execute a confidentiality agreement with GIT should contact the Director of Design & Innovation at least two weeks prior to the start of the semester to have the form routed through GIT legal.

 Project Report Disclaimer